Roald87/TwinCatChangelog/docs/tc3.md

     -   With high dpi the dialog 'Details' of the library manager is not displayed correctly
     -   Many tables in the IDE such as the "Startup parameter list" under I/O devices are collapsed such that not all the content is displayed unless the column is manually resized
 -   Keywords such as `bool` inside of `TcLinkTo` attributes are auto-capitalized.
 Work-around: turn off the "Convert keywords to uppercase automatically" option under `PLC Environment > Smart coding`.
 This is an issue because TcLinkTo is case-sensitive and some devices use keywords for the channel names, such as `bool` inside of an IO-link input channel.
+-   The use of complex data types such as structures is not supported in the RecipeManager.
+Attempting to use them results in an 'Invalid Type' warning in the Type column and a compile error.
+-   Variables inside library function blocks are not subject to the implicit bounds checking provided by the 'CheckBounds' feature.
+This can result in accessing invalid indices, causing exceptions if bounds are not properly checked.
+It is also assumed that other implicit checks are not active.
+-   TwinCAT's design does not allow paths length greater than 255 characters.
+It's possible to exceed this limit by renaming root folders, which may result in a compilation error.
+-   If a folder is renamed such that a method/FB/program/etc. has a path exceeding 255 characters, TwinCAT usually still compiles.
+However, clicking on an error message in the error list can cause TwinCAT to crash.
+-   TwinCAT allows the installation of a library containing a file with a path exceeding 255 characters without issue.
+However, attempting to compile this file results in an error message that is essentially useless.
+-   Despite using `__ISVALIDREF()` to validate a reference, the static analysis rule SA0145 does not recognize it as valid and continues to give an error.
+-   The Static Analysis rule SA0002 generates an empty object warning for an empty object even if it contains a '// Not needed' comment.
+This rule cannot be used with Function Blocks via methods only.
+-   TwinCAT allows setting a stack size that is too large for a controller, which can cause it to crash without any error message or indication.
+-   When typing a type from a library in TwinCAT, it tries to insert the library namespace, which is not valid for the library.
+-   Events added to an EventClass in the type system must be successfully compiled to be saved.
+If changes are made and the project is saved without building it, the changes are not saved.
+Similarly, if there is a compile error, the changes are not saved.

 ## Version 3.1.4024.35